smikhalevski/react-hookers/README.md

 ## `useRefCallback`

-Returns a ref object and a callback to update the value of this ref.
+Returns a ref object, and a callback to update the value of this ref.

 ## `useRenderEffect`